zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

 .. zeek:id:: stp_create_endp

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, e: :zeek:type:`int`, is_orig: :zeek:type:`bool`)
+   :Attributes: :zeek:attr:`&deprecated` = *"Remove in v4.1.
+The stepping-stone analyzer has been unmaintained for a long time and will be removed.
+See ticket 1573 for details"*

    Deprecated.
 Will be removed.

 .. zeek:id:: stp_resume_endp

    :Type: :zeek:type:`event` (e: :zeek:type:`int`)
+   :Attributes: :zeek:attr:`&deprecated` = *"Remove in v4.1.
+The stepping-stone analyzer has been unmaintained for a long time and will be removed.
+See ticket 1573 for details"*

    Event internal to the stepping stone detector.

 .. zeek:id:: stp_correlate_pair

    :Type: :zeek:type:`event` (e1: :zeek:type:`int`, e2: :zeek:type:`int`)
+   :Attributes: :zeek:attr:`&deprecated` = *"Remove in v4.1.
+The stepping-stone analyzer has been unmaintained for a long time and will be removed.
+See ticket 1573 for details"*

    Event internal to the stepping stone detector.

 .. zeek:id:: stp_remove_pair

    :Type: :zeek:type:`event` (e1: :zeek:type:`int`, e2: :zeek:type:`int`)
+   :Attributes: :zeek:attr:`&deprecated` = *"Remove in v4.1.
+The stepping-stone analyzer has been unmaintained for a long time and will be removed.
+See ticket 1573 for details"*

    Event internal to the stepping stone detector.

 .. zeek:id:: stp_remove_endp

    :Type: :zeek:type:`event` (e: :zeek:type:`int`)
+   :Attributes: :zeek:attr:`&deprecated` = *"Remove in v4.1.
+The stepping-stone analyzer has been unmaintained for a long time and will be removed.
+See ticket 1573 for details"*

    Event internal to the stepping stone detector.